mohamedawnallah/side-header-loading-ab-testing/README.md

 ## Conclusions

 1. The permitted operations for side-loading are limited to either no-operation (no-op) or extending.
 This restriction is based on mutual trust, as established in the merge intervals algorithm and the process of overlapping checkpointing.
+2. When side-loading block headers for a given range (e.g., blocks M to N), the corresponding filter headers for the same range (M to N) must also be provided.
+The conjunction property requires that both block headers and filter headers for the specified range are present and valid.
+The semantic mapping between block headers and filter headers is assumed to be correct and trusted; however, syntactic validation may still be performed during side-loading to ensure structural correctness.

+## Rationale behind Conclusions

+1. By explicitly disallowing replace, update, delete operations, and limiting actions to no-op or extending, the logic is simplified and the risk of inconsistencies or malicious behavior during side-loading is significantly reduced.
+Relying on mutual trust and well-defined procedures (such as merge intervals and overlapping checkpointing) allows the system to coordinate updates safely, while minimizing the attack surface and operational complexity.
+2. Requiring both block headers and filter headers together ensures data consistency and prevents partial or mismatched data from being introduced during side-loading.
+This maintains the integrity of the chain state and ensures that all necessary components are available for downstream processing or validation.